Retrieving TVector3 From a Tree#

 when it comes to non-primitive types.

-Below I include a simple script that creates a tree containing a TVector3
+Below I include a simple script that creates a tree containing a TVector3, which is

 void write(){